Ezz-lol/boiii-free/README.md

 - [ ] Disable Anti-Debugging Mechanisms
 - [ ] Demonware Emulation

-## Download

-Unzip <a href="https://nightly.link/momo5502/boiii/workflows/build/main/Release%20Binary.zip">this</a> into your BOIII folder and run the BlackOps3.exe

-## Compile from source

-- Clone the Git repo.
-Do NOT download it as ZIP, that won't work.
-- Update the submodules and run `premake5 vs2022` or simply use the delivered `generate.bat`.
-- Build via solution file in `build\boiii.sln`.

 ## Disclaimer

 This software has been created purely for the purposes of